Skip to main content

 Note, that a primary key can be a composite primary key, therefore you need to define an array of columns [ident].

-For the action select-airport-cols, change it's type from CopyAction to HistorizeAction.
+For the action select-airport-cols, change its type from CopyAction to HistorizeAction.

-While you're at it, rename it to historize-airports to reflect it's new function.
+While you're at it, rename it to historize-airports to reflect its new function.

 historize-airports {